 - Knife

-Preparation of Stuffed Meat Pinwheels
+Preparation of the Stuffed Meat Pinwheels

 STUFFED MEAT PINWHEELS before cooking